JCardenasRdz/Insights-into-the-I-SPY-clinical-trial/1-Project_Report.md

 # Insights into the I-SPY clinical trial
 #### by Julio Cardenas-Rodriguez (@jdatascientist)

-## Description and Objectives
+## 1. Description and Objectives
 The goal of this project is to improve the prediction of clinical outcomes to neoadjuvant chemotherapy in patients with breast cancer.
 Currently, most patients with breast cancer undergo neoadjuvant chemotherapy, which is aimed at reducing the size of a tumor (burden) before surgery to remove the tumor or the entire breast.
 Some of the patients response completely to the therapy and the patient does not present any residual tumor at the time of surgery (Pathologic complete response or `PCR`).
 On the other hand, most patients have residual disease at the time of surgery and further treatment or surgery is required.

-## Data Source
+## 2. Data source
 All data for the **222 patients** treated for breast cancer in the IPSY-1 clinical trial was obtained from the [cancer imaging archive](https://wiki.cancerimagingarchive.net/display/Public/ISPY1) and the Breast Imaging Research Program at UCSF.
-To facilitate the dissemination and reproducibility of this analysis of this analysis, the raw data and all code were posted at [Data.World](https://data.world/julio/ispy-1-trial) and ``[Github]`` and are available under and MIT license.
+To facilitate the dissemination and reproducibility of this analysis, the raw data and all code were posted at [Data.World](https://data.world/julio/ispy-1-trial) and [Github](https://github.com/JCardenasRdz/Insights-into-the-I-SPY-clinical-trial) and are available under an MIT license.

+## 3. Source code in Python and data analysis
+The code is organized in a Python package (`ispy1`), with modules for each of the four steps of the data analysis

+> - ispy1
+>   - clean_data.py
+>   - inferential_statistics.py
+>   - predictive_statistics.py
+>   - survival_analysis.py

-### Description of the data and analysis
+## 4. Description of the data
-The analysis for this data set was divided in three phases: _1) Cleaning and organizing, 2) Inferential Statistics, 3) Predictive Statistics, 4) Survival analysis_.
-The data contained in the cancer imaging archive is organized column-wise for all subjects as follows (rows = patients).
+> The data contained in the cancer imaging archive is organized column-wise for all subjects as follows (rows = patients).

 **Clinical Outcomes**
 1. Survival Status at the end of the study (`Survival`):